DrGeo: Smalltalk script

-creates a numeric object, whose value is the square of the argument number object.
+creates a numeric object, whose value is the square of its first and unique argument of type number object.
 Whenever the first number is changed, the script returned value changes too.

-Pharo sketch
+Smalltalk sketch

-Dr. Geo Pharo sketches are sketches entirely defined in the Pharo language.
-This is not about constructing a sketch with the Dr. Geo graphical interface, but about describing a sketch with the Pharo language.
+Dr. Geo Smalltalk sketches are sketches entirely defined in the Smalltalk language.
+This is not about constructing a sketch with the Dr. Geo graphical interface, but about describing a sketch with the Smalltalk language.
 A programming interface with an easy and light syntax is provided.